arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 ### SELECT, FROM, WHERE

 --{{0}}--
-Before we learn any new SQL commands, let's do a quick review of the the commands SELECT, FROM, and WHERE that we learned about last month.
+Before we learn any new SQL commands, let's do a quick review of the commands SELECT, FROM, and WHERE that we learned about last month.

 The basic structure of a SQL query is